Propagation of regularity for Monge-Amp\`ere exhaustions and Kobayashi metrics

 In this paper, we show that the existence of such ``clouds'' of centers is actually a general property, provided that the considered domain admits at least one Monge-Amp\`ere exhaustion $\t$, which is smoothly extendible up to the boundary.
-More precisely, we prove the following \begin{theo} Let $ D \subset \bC^n$ be a smoothly bounded strongly pseudoconvex domain, admitting a Monge-Amp\`ere exhaustion $\t: D \to [0,1)$, centered at $x_o \in D$, which smoothly extendible up to the boundary.
-Then there exists a maximal bounded open neighborhood $D' \subset D$ of $x_o$, such that for each $x \in D'$ there exists a Monge-Amp\`ere exhaustion $\t^{(x)}: M \to [0,1)$, smoothly extendible up to the boundary and centered at $x$.
-The family of exhaustions $\t^{(x)}$ depends smoothly on $x$. \end{theo} In this result, the ``maximality'' of the open set $D'$ simply means that for each point $y \in \p D' \subset \overline D$ there is no Monge-Amp\`ere exhaustion centered at $y$ that is smooth up to the boundary.
-Actually, the proof gives also a constructive method to determine the maximal open set $D'$ and, in particular, its boundary.
+More precisely, we prove the following \begin{theo} Let $ D \subset \bC^n$ be a smoothly bounded strongly pseudoconvex domain, admitting a Monge-Amp\`ere exhaustion $\t: D \to [0,1)$, centered at $x_o \in D$, which is smoothly extendible up to the boundary.
+Then there exists an open neighborhood $\cU\subset D$ of $x_o$, such that for each $x \in \cU$ there exists a Monge-Amp\`ere exhaustion $\t^{(x)}: M \to [0,1)$, smoothly extendible up to the boundary and centered at $x$.
+The family of exhaustions $\t^{(x)}$, considered as collections of maps parameterized by the uniquely associated centers $x\in \cU$, depends smoothly on such parameter.
+Further, in the cases in which the maximal connected neighborhood $\cU^{(\text{\rm max})}$ of $x_o$ with the above property is strictly smaller than $D$, the intersection $\p\cU^{(\text{\rm max})} \cap f(\D)$ with each stationary disk $f(\D) \subset D$ through $x_o$ coincides with the set of points, where an appropriate matrix valued function is singular (see Proposition \ref{prop5.4} below for details) \end{theo} In this result, the ``maximality'' of $\cU^{(\text{\rm max})}$ means that for each point $y \in \p \cU^{(\text{\rm max})} \subset \overline D$ there is no Monge-Amp\`ere exhaustion centered at $y$ that is smooth up to the boundary.
+Actually, as mentioned in the statement, our proof gives also a constructive method to determine the maximal open set $\cU^{(\text{\rm max})}$ and, in particular, its boundary.